 Emery tends toward contempt when he sees other people safely eating foods his body doesn’t tolerate.
 A deep sense of injustice tempts him to throw fits and get angry, yelling “IT’S NOT FAIR!” instead of graciously conceding that foods he cannot eat are safe and healthy for most folks.

 We are working to help him understand the fact that he’s right: food allergies are not fair.
-But our acceptance of them is not a matter of approval.
-Acceptance is a matter of attitude.
+But our acceptance of them is not about approval.
+Acceptance is all about attitude.

 And in our family, we choose joy.